beynd/blog/why-real-humans-make-better-mentors-than-algorithms.md

   "photo": "https://images.gobeyond.so/displaypic/eQMGkU1fWFQ5PV1zYY6ZfrpfqSM2.png",
   "author_profile": "https://gobeyond.so/alex",
   "date": "2021-03-22T16:05:10.951Z",
-  "title": "Why real humans make the better mentors then algorithms", "description": "Breaking into new fields by leveraging community", "image": "https://images.unsplash.com/photo-1550096141-7263640aa48c?ixid=MXwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHw%3D&ixlib=rb-1.2.1&auto=format&fit=crop&w=800&q=80"
+  "title": "Why real humans make better mentors than algorithms", "description": "We believe that the future of content consumption should be human-to-human and not dependent on an algorithmic that is optimised for clicks.
+People are collecting and sharing content with others.", "image": "https://images.unsplash.com/photo-1550096141-7263640aa48c?ixid=MXwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHw%3D&ixlib=rb-1.2.1&auto=format&fit=crop&w=800&q=80"
 }
 ---